-If you rather do the hike on your own, I advise you at least download the hiking app Wikiloc and pay $2.99 for a three month membership.
-That way you can use your phone’s GPS to follow the route markers that Jaime took us through, here.
+If you rather do the hike on your own, I advise you at least download the hiking app Wikiloc and pay the small fee for a three-month membership.
+That way you can use your phone's GPS to follow the route markers that Jaime took us through, here.

-Going up is straightforward, but one section toward the end of the hike is literally called “The Maze,” so I would advise against trying the find the way on your own.
+Going up is straightforward, but one section toward the end of the hike is literally called "The Maze," so I would advise against trying to find the way on your own.

 Where to Eat